CMB constraints on DHOST theories: Type-I quadratic DHOST theory

-which reduces the number of the independent EFT parameters to six, $\alpha_{\rm K}, \alpha_{\rm B}, \alpha_{\rm T}, \alpha_{\rm M}, \alpha_{\rm H}$ and $\beta_1$.
-The resultant evolution equations for the metric perturbations in the Newtonian gauge are derived in our previous paper \cite{Hiramatsu:2020fcd}.
-Although these equations still contain the higher-derivative terms up to the forth-order, they can be eliminated by a linear combination of the equations with imposing the degeneracy condition (\ref{eq:degeneracy_EFT}).
-Then we finally obtain a set of the second-order differential equations for the metric perturbations.
+They reduce the number of the independent EFT parameters to six, $\alpha_{\rm K}, \alpha_{\rm B}, \alpha_{\rm T}, \alpha_{\rm M}, \alpha_{\rm H}$ and $\beta_1$.
+For details on the evolution equations for $\Psi, \Phi$ and $\pi$, see Ref.~\cite{Hiramatsu:2020fcd}.
+Although these equations still contain the higher-derivative terms up to the fourth-order, they can be eliminated by a linear combination of the equations thanks to the degeneracy condition (\ref{eq:degeneracy_EFT}).
+As the matter sector minimally couples to gravity, we obtain the same evolution equations for the perturbations of CDM, baryons, photons and massless neutrinos as in GR.

-In the matter sector, we assume the minimal coupling to gravity.
-Hence the fluid equations, continuity equations for CDM and baryons, and the Boltzmann equations for photons and massless neutrinos are left unchanged from GR.